Skip to the main content.

 Create a List of Everything You Have Going On With Due Dates

-This provides a good visual to show that you aren’t saying “no” just because you don’t want to do something, but because you just don’t have the adequate time to do the request justice.
+This provides a good visual to show that you aren’t saying “no” just because you don’t want to do something, but because you just don’t have adequate time to do the request justice.

 Acknowledge You May Miss Out On a Few Things